hanruizhang/zhanglab/5_News.md

 ## **Lab News**

 #### **[07/29/2022]** Ziyi's last day in the lab and she will be a PharmD candidate next month!
-We are grateful for her contribution and so pround of what she has accomplished!
+We are grateful for her contribution and so proud of what she has accomplished!

 #### **[07/01/2022]** Congratulations to Xun for receiving the _Keystone Symposia Scholarship_!
 The lab has given **three** oral presentations and **one** poster presentation at [GRC-Immunometabolism](https://www.grc.org/immunometabolism-in-health-and-disease-conference/2022/), [GRC-Lipoprotein Metabolism](https://www.grc.org/lipoprotein-metabolism-conference/2022/), and [Keystone Symposia - Resolution of Inflammation](https://www.keystonesymposia.org/conferences/conference-listing/meeting?eventid=6846) this Summer!